“Damn, I think I’m gonna have to go on this trip alone,” I told my coworkers three weeks before boarding that flight headed to Oranjestad, Aruba.

 Eventually the plans didn’t follow through and I felt the trip wasn’t going to take place due to different factors and I didn’t wanna miss out on the opportunity to travel, again.
 I did my final research and picked the resort and flight times and I clicked that “book” button on Expedia.
 I spent weeks looking for the best deals (keep reading) and I think I scored a good one.
 Once I got that confirmation text I couldn’t believe I was doing this on my own- I was very nervous, yet lowkey excited.

 I finally arrived at the Mill Resort & Suites and began the check-in process.
-There were two guys that looked my age standing near me and I lowkey started panicking inside (I’m alone, I DON’T TRUST ANYONE!
-Lol).
-Well, my biggest concern was people knowing that I was alone.
-I feared someone trace all my steps and pop up at my room at night and try to attack me, lol.
-Valid fear though, right?
+While doing so, I noticed there were two guys that looked my age standing near me and I secretly started panicking inside (I’m alone, I don’t trust anyone.)
+My biggest concern was people knowing that I was alone.
+I feared someone trace all my steps and pop up at my room at night and try to attack me.
+Valid fear, right?

 I was so scared to drive in a different country because I didn’t know people’s driving styles and feared I would get into a car accident.
 Grateful and thankful to say I did not get into one accident or fender bender during my whole trip and I actually drove through about 1/3 of the country.
 Used my GPS to get to Oranjestad and memorized my way back.
 There was also a sign on one of the intersections that said there have been less than 10 fatal car accidents in Aruba in both 2017 and 2018.
 Not too shabby.
 There’s also a LOT of roundabouts in the Happy Island which monitor the speed of traffic.